 In 2018, University leadership recognized the need for an updated FEMA-approved Hazard Mitigation Plan to be used as the basis for prioritizing and addressing potential risks to human life and property and as a prerequisite for mitigation grant opportunities.
-Because most members of the Michigan Tech DRU Advisory Committee were no longer available, the University assigned a new team to review and update the plan, seek and complete FEMA approval of the plan update, and provide recommendations for specific mitigation project(s) to reduce or eliminate the long-term risk to human life and property from natural hazards.
+Because most members of the Michigan Tech DRU Advisory Committee were no longer available, the University assigned a new team to review and update the plan, seek and complete FEMA approval of the plan update, and provide recommendations for specific mitigation projects to reduce or eliminate the long-term risk to human life and property from natural hazards.
 Facilities Administration & Planning at Michigan Tech was charged with leading the development of an updated hazard mitigation plan in compliance with federal and state requirements for university use in seeking grant opportunities for mitigation planning and campus hazard mitigation projects.
-Development of the 2020 Multi-Hazard Mitigation Plan began with a review of the 2008 plan by a new committee, which was formed specifically to update the plan.
-The committee met regularly from December 2018 - October 2019 to identify new projects to address existing and newly identified hazards.
+Development of the 2020 Multi-

+Hazard Mitigation Plan began with a review of the 2008 plan by a new committee, which was formed specifically to update the plan.
+The committee met regularly from December 2018 - October 2019 to identify new projects that addressed existing and newly identified hazards.
 Public input on the draft was sought in May 2019 and again in October 2019.
 The approved plan was adopted by the University on January 15, 2020.

 The planning process for the 2025 Michigan Technological Multi-Hazard Mitigation Plan was initiated in May 2022 when the university submitted a Hazard Mitigation Grant Program funding proposal (HMGP 4494) to the Michigan State Police.
 This funding application was awarded March 10, 2023.
-In May 2023, a Hazard Mitigation Steering Committee was created, and representatives from across the campus community were selected to guide the plan update.
-Community emergency officials and leadership from the City of Houghton were notified that Michigan Tech was working on its Hazard Mitigation Plan update and that their input would be valuable.
-The steering committee reviewed the proposed planning process, developed a schedule, and began the process of updating the university's plan.
+In May 2023, a Hazard Mitigation Steering Committee was created with representatives from across campus with a variety of different expertise areas to guide the plan update.
+The steering committee got to work immediately by reviewing the proposed planning process and developing a schedule for updating the university's plan.